The Art Of Glass Making

-The earliest evidence of glass blowing was found in the Eastern Mediterranean and on the edges of Western Asia, formerly known as Phoenicia, stemming from the 1st century BC.
+The earliest evidence of glass blowing was found in the Eastern Mediterranean, Egypt and on the edges of Western Asia, formerly known as Phoenicia, stemming from the 1st century BC.
 It was quickly adopted by the Romans and then spread across Europe and Northern Africa.

 And if you have ever heard of frosted glass then it wasn’t intended as a pun, it is actually a very common “cold” technique.
 It refers to the surface of the glass being etched away (hence why it is also referred to as etched glass), which can be done using either acid or by sandblasting the glass.

 Cold techniques are often combined with hot and warm techniques to add texture to the skin of casted or molded pieces.
 Similarly, hot and warm techniques are sometimes combined by first blowing the glass and then placing it in the oven to shape it into the desired form.

 Historical Examples of Glass Art

 Throughout history, there have been many fine examples of glass art that were both decorative and functional.